sumimakito/AwesomeQRCode/README.md

 #### Version 1.0.6

-- Fixed a "divide by zero" error mentioned in [#20](https://github.com/SumiMakito/AwesomeQRCode/issues/20).
+- Fixed a "divide by zero" error mentioned in [#20](https://github.com/SumiMakito/Awesome QR code/issues/20).

 #### Version 1.0.5
-- The way to use AwesomeQRCode is more elegant.
+- The way to use Awesome QR code is more elegant.

 #### Version 1.0.4